 Objective #1: Maintain and expand relevant educational standards for continuing education.
+Strategies:

-1. Review websites annually for relevant material, and provide feedback to the host group or agency for any changes and new or additional topic areas to fulfill competency areas.
+- 1. Review websites annually for relevant material and provide feedback to the host group or agency for any changes and new or additional topic areas to fulfill competency areas. - 2.
+Offer more webinars and meetings to achieve CEUs for specialty certifications (4R NMS, RMS, SSp, PASp) at ICCA and local levels.